um-acs/acs_docs/docs/triton/2-software_environment_management.rst

 ===============================

 Software and dependencies on Triton are deployed and managed through Lmod_, an implementation of `Environment Modules`_.
-Lmod provides a set of module commands that users can employ to modify their software environment.
+Lmod provides a set of commands that users can employ to modify their software environment.
 Essentially, Lmod provides the `module` command which interprets modulefiles (which are a special type of file) that set or alter shell environment variables.